 The objective is to develop computer literacy early in the Computer Systems student's program and to reinforce lecture material in IS 2000.
-Students will perform elementary laboratory assignments involving use of microcomputer systems for digital logic; hardware architecture; machine, assembly and high-order language programming; and application packages such as database management and word processing.
-PRERE-QUISITE: IS 2000 (may be taken concurrently).
+Students will perform elementary laboratory assignments involving use of microcomputer systems and digital logic; hardware architecture; machine, assembly and high-order language programming; and application packages such as database management and word processing.
+PRERE-QUISITE: IS 2000.

-IS 3000 Distributed Computer Systems (4-0).
+1S 3000 Distributed Computer Systems (4-0).